Our waitlist is currently ~4 months.

 Important Note for Special Hand Woven Chairs:

-Curved backs like Lincoln Rockers are a more involved repair and may cost $400-$500.
+Curved backs like Lincoln Rockers are a more involved repair and may cost $450-$500.
 Often structural work is needed prior to weaving.
+Cost varies to degree of work required, $40-$100

 Blind Cane & French Chairs….You got a good deal on it because it needs an expensive repair.
 Sometimes these chairs will surprise you by ending up being an extremely complicated project that takes 6 months or more.